vlatko-v/sweet-spot-donut-sales-forecasting/README.md

 #### Cross-validation and hyperparameter tuning

 The RF and Catboost models were trained using time-series cross-validation, akin to the split depicted in the graph below.
-The model was cross-validated on a dataset consisting of a period of 7 days.
-The process also involved tuning different sets of hyperparameters to find the combination that resulted in the least RMSE.
+The model was cross-validated on a dataset consisting of 7 days.
+The process also involved tuning different sets of hyperparameters to find the combination that resulted in the smallest RMSE.

 <img src="Visuals/tscv.png" width="750">

 </br>

-The model was ultimately tested on the test dataset that consisted of the final 7 days in May 2024 (May 25 - May 31).
+The model was ultimately tested on the test dataset consisting of the final 7 days in May 2024 (May 25 - May 31).

 </br>